ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The `quota-policy` values and comments provided in `RateLimit-Limit` are informative and MAY be ignored.

-If a response contains both the `RateLimit-Reset` and `Retry-After` header fields, the `Retry-After` header field MUST take precedence and the `RateLimit-Reset` header field MAY be ignored.
+If a response contains both the `RateLimit-Reset` and `Retry-After` fields, the `Retry-After` header field MUST take precedence and the `RateLimit-Reset` field MAY be ignored.

 # Examples